awsdocs/aws-cloud9-user-guide/doc_source/vpc-settings.md

    1. For **Rule \# 100**, for **Type**, choose **SSH \(22\)**\.

-   1. For **Source**, type one of the CIDR blocks in the [Inbound SSH IP Address Ranges for AWS Cloud9](ip-ranges.md) list that matches the AWS Region for this VPC\.
+   1. For **Source**, type one of the CIDR blocks in the [Inbound SSH IP address ranges for AWS Cloud9](ip-ranges.md) list that matches the AWS Region for this VPC\.

    1. Choose **Add another rule**\.